johnib/ravendb-mcp/memory-bank/progress.md

 ## Recent Progress

-- All authentication methods implemented
+- Simplified authentication to only support non-secured mode
 - All planned tools implemented
 - Connection management system with persistence in place
 - Error handling framework established